XQP-Munich/LDPC4QKD/codes/README.md

 1. a C++ header file (storing the `rowidx` and `colptr` of the full binary LDPC matrix as constexpr arrays)
 2. A `.cscmat` file in the `Binary-Format`.
 Such files can be imported by the C++ code from the file at program runtime and be used to initialize the decoder.

+## Converting CSCMAT files

+The Julia code provided in this repository can be called with command line options.
+To do so, first install Julia v1.6 or later.
+Then, perform these steps to install dependencies:

+    cd LDPC4QKD/codes
+    julia --project
+    ] instantiate

+After the installation is complete, use these commands to convert LDPC codes:

+1. Convert to a C++ header file (default name `autogen_ldpc_matrix_csc.hpp`)

+        cd LDPC4QKD/codes
+        julia --project ldpc_codegen.jl --input_code_path <path>.cscmat --output_path <path>.hpp

+2. Convert to a CSCMAT file that can be read by the C++ decoder

+        cd LDPC4QKD/codes
+        julia --project ldpc_codegen.jl --input_code_path <path>.cscmat --output_path <path>.cscmat

 # List of LDPC matrices